vp3011/online_shop/README.md

 > 2. **Prepare Your Submission:**
 >
 >    -  Gather your full name, email address, and the URL to your GitHub repository (or the specific branch/commit that contains your work).
 >    -  Make sure to add Demo video(which should be publically accessible) explaining your implementations for the project.
 This is the important aspect for evaluation.
+The Videos / Articles / Submissions should be submitted to the google form as well as shared on your LinkedIn/ twitter for extra points.
 >
 > 3. **Submit via Google Form:**
 >